mawinkler/c1-playground/docs/getting-started/managed-simplicity.md

 Choose Bootstrap.

-After the bootstrapping has finished exit the menu and the terminal.
-Then create a new terminal.
+The bootstrapping process will exit your current terminal or shell after it has done it's work.
+Depending on your environment just create a new terminal session and continue.

 To restart the menu execute